-UPDATE Disability Information Scotland aim to provide services that ensure that the public have better knowledge about the options available to the disabled, and to arm them with the details that will enable them to make better choices for themselves.
-Ultimately, UPDATE believe that these efforts will lead to greater social involvement and fairer financial situations for the disabled, as well as empowering them to take up more active lifestyles.
-They are one of the most prominent disabled rights organisations in Scotland, and have a proven track record of helping thousands of disabled people move towards a better life.
+Disability Information Scotland aims to provide services that ensure that the public has better knowledge about the options available to the disabled and to arm them with the details that will enable them to make better choices for themselves.
+Ultimately, they believe that these efforts will lead to greater social involvement and fairer financial situations for the disabled, as well as empowering them to take up more active lifestyles.

 Aiming to build communities through a mixture of spare kitchen space, food surplus and volunteers, FoodCycle have been one of the foremost organisations in attempting to combat the problem of food poverty.
 Running 17 Hubs across the country, their schemes help those who are in need of nutrition and are at risk of being isolated from society, including: older people, mental health service users, homeless people, low-income families, asylum seekers and refugees, and the long-term unemployed.
 They also run seperate initiatives, such as the #BreadlineChallenge, aimed at raising funds and starting conversations about the problems many people face due to welfare cuts, rising food prices and unemployment.